 Horrifyingly, during WW2, France (under the rule of the collaborationist Vichy government) participated in systematically looting and liquidating her villa and collections.
 During the the war, Cap Ferrat was deserted by its inhabitants and the area was mined and looted.
 The villa remained unattended and the gardens abandoned for two years.

 Rebirth & Dishonor

-After the war, the the members of the Academy of Fine Arts hired Louis Marchand to work on the badly neglected gardens, and restore them to their pre-war splendor.
+After the war, the male-dominated Academy of Fine Arts hired Louis Marchand to work on the badly neglected gardens, and restore them to their pre-war splendor.
 The building was repaired and a new color scheme chosen for the facades: while Béatrice had chosen ochre yellow, the Academy re-painted the villa in pink.
 Béatrice was a woman who knew what she wanted, and carefully chose every detail of the villa, making this a surprising move.

 In an equally shocking (read: deeply sexist) move, the villa was renamed from Béatrice’s chosen name of ‘Ile de France’ to ‘Villa Ephrussi de Rothschild’.
 Beatrice’s horrible ex-husband’s name was added before hers, forever entwining their history in the public eye and unjustly giving him credit for a villa he had nothing to do with — in fact, he had never set foot in it!
 This would have disgusted Béatrice, who was a feminist and had to deal with sexism throughout her life.
 We hold out hope that the Academy will remove “Ephrussi” from the name in the near future.

 Today, the villa and much of the gardens remain (although much of the land has been sold off) and, thanks to Béatrice, this estate is a major tourist attraction and money-maker for the French Riviera.
 It is not in very good condition, but still worth visiting to see the gardens and the surviving treasures collected by the Baroness.